gskaggs/The-Great-Sand-Dunes/README.md

 ![GitHub Logo](/images/title.png)

-Physical simulation of sand particles to render photo realistic images of desert dunes and ripples.
+Physical simulation of sand particles to render photo-realistic images of desert dunes and ripples.
 This was a course research project for CS 378H Computer Graphics Honors at UT Austin, which I completed in collaboration with my partner Rahul Krishnan.

 ## How It Works
 To create ambitious desert geometries, we simulated the physics of wind-blown sand particles.
 Additionally, to improve the realism of the images produced, we also implemented Catmull-Clark subdivision and procedurally generated noise.